tdwg/bdq/tg2/_review/docs/bdqtest/index.md

 While some familiarity with controlled vocabularies and RDF modeling may be useful, the document is designed to be accessible to both technical and semi-technical users who want to apply, understand, or extend BDQ Tests.

-### 1.3 Associated Documents
+### 1.3 Associated Documents (non-normative)

 For the list and links to all associated documents see [The Biodiversity Data Quality (BDQ) Standard](../../index.md).

 The set of information most relevant to the Biodiversity Data Quality (BDQ) Tests can be found in the following subset of resources:

-- **BDQ Tests and Assertions** Defines how each Test is modeled using standard vocabulary terms and how it should behave under various conditions.
+- **BDQ Tests and Assertions** - Defines how each Test is modeled using standard vocabulary terms and how it should behave under various conditions.
 This document.
-- [**BDQ Tests Quick Reference Guide**](../terms/bdqtest/index.md) Provides a concise, easy-to-read reference about the BDQ Tests.
+- [**BDQ Tests Quick Reference Guide**](../terms/bdqtest/index.md) - Provides a concise, easy-to-read reference about the BDQ Tests.
   - [BDQ Test Index by Use Case](../terms/bdqtest/qrg_index_by_usecase.md)
   - [BDQ Test Index by Information Element Acted Upon](../terms/bdqtest/qrg_index_by_ie_actedupon.md)
   - [BDQ Test Index by Information Element Class](../terms/bdqtest/qrg_index_by_ie_class.md)
   - [BDQ Test Index by Data Quality Dimension](../terms/bdqtest/qrg_index_by_dimension.md)
   - [BDQ Multi Record Measure Test Index](../terms/bdqtest/qrg_multirecord_index.md)
-- [**BDQ Tests and Assertions List of Terms**](../list/bdqtest/index.md) Provides the complete normative definitions of the BDQ Tests.
+- [**BDQ Tests and Assertions List of Terms**](../list/bdqtest/index.md) - Provides the complete normative definitions of the BDQ Tests.
-- [**BDQ User's Guide**](../guide/users/index.md) For anyone interested in how to use the BDQ Tests in practice.
+- [**BDQ User's Guide**](../guide/users/index.md) - For anyone interested in how to use the BDQ Tests in practice.
-- [**BDQ Implementer's Guide**](../guide/implementers/index.md) For anyone interested in the technical implementation of the BDQ Tests.
+- [**BDQ Implementer's Guide**](../guide/implementers/index.md) - For anyone interested in the technical implementation of the BDQ Tests.

-#### 1.3.1 Term List Distributions for the BDQ Standard
+#### 1.3.1 Term List Distributions for the BDQ Standard (non-normative)

 <!--- This same table appears in bdqtest_termlist_header.
 Edit here, edit there. --->
 | Description | IRI | Download URL | Note |